 “Permitting industrial facilities in Bosnia and Herzegovina is fragmented and chaotic.
-Although just few dozen kilometers from the EU border, majority of the factories do not fulfil Bosnian or European standards and cause enormous pollution of air, soil and water, causing serious consequences on human health,” says Martin Skalsky from Czech non-governmental organization Arnika.
-“We suggest introducing integrated permitting system that gives more power to the state authorities, enables enforcing of the best available techniques and opens larges space for participation of the public.”
+Although just few dozen kilometers from the EU border, majority of the factories do not fulfil Bosnian or European standards and produce enormous pollution of air, soil and water, causing serious consequences on human health,” says Martin Skalsky from Czech non-governmental organization Arnika.
+“We suggest introducing the integrated permitting system that gives more power to the state authorities, enables enforcing of the best available techniques, and opens larges space for the participation of the public.”

 Integrated permitting is obligatory in all EU countries.
-Instead of many separate permissions for emissions to air and water, waste management, impact on nature and other issues, authorities issue only one joint decision.
-European system is based on compulsory use of so called Best Available Techniques – the most advanced and environmentally friendly technologies.
+Instead of many separate permissions for emissions to air and water, waste management, impact on nature, and other issues, authorities issue only one joint decision.
+The European system is based on the compulsory use of so called Best Available Techniques – the most advanced and environmentally friendly technologies.

-New study analyses practical experience with environmental permitting in Bosnia and Herzegovina, on examples of power plants in Tuzla and Banovici, tire processing plant in Lukavac and metallurgical complex ArcelorMittal in Zenica.
+A new study analyzes practical experience with environmental permitting in Bosnia and Herzegovina, on examples of power plants in Tuzla and Banovici, tire processing plant in Lukavac, and metallurgical complex ArcelorMittal in Zenica.
 The results are not optimistic.

-“The public authorities often violate administrative procedures, exceed deadlines and make favors to the industry, even our technical standards are much lower than those in the EU, and investing in the best available techniques is not considered obligatory,” explains Samir Lemes, expert of non-governmental organization Eko forum Zenica.
-“The steelworks ArcelorMittal operated for three years without valid permit and respective ministry spent too much time to issue new decisions.
+“The public authorities often violate administrative procedures, exceed deadlines, and make favors to the industry.
+Even our technical standards are much lower than those in the EU, and investing in the best available techniques is not considered obligatory,” explains Samir Lemes, expert of the non-governmental organization Eko forum Zenica.
+“The steelworks ArcelorMittal operated for three years without a valid permit, and the respective ministry spent too much time to issue new decisions.
 When it finally happened, the emission limits were set even less strict than already low national requirements.
-Such system does not protect our environment and health at all,” adds Lemes.
+Such systems do not protect our environment or health at all,” adds Lemes.

 Bosnia can look up to a number of countries for a functional and transparent environmental permitting system.
 The closest example, Croatia, has a successful record of accomplishment in preparing and implementing national environmental protection and strategy plans.
-Over the years, Croatia has made significant progress in strengthening the existing, and adopting new environmental legislation in various sectors, such as air quality or waste management.
+Over the years, Croatia has made significant progress in strengthening the existing regulations and adopting new environmental legislation in various sectors like air quality or waste management.

 Notes for editors: